Online MBA in Georgia

 7. Mercer University-Macon and Atlanta Campuses

-The MBA degree can be earned in as little as 18 months by completing all 36 credit hours, of which 24 credits are allotted to its core program and 12 credits for the specialized track.
+The MBA degree can be earned in as little as 18 months by completing all 36 credit hours, 24 of which are allotted to its core program and 12 to a more specialized track.
 Students enjoy small classes, personalized attention from faculty, and dedicated advising from career experts.
 They also have the option to attend traditional classes should their schedule permits it.

 Standard courses (24 credits) – Corporation Finance, Ethical Leadership, Issues in Business Law and Corporate Responsibility, Managerial Accounting, Managerial Economics, Marketing Concepts and Practices, MBA Capstone and Operations Management Science.